Intel's data center business misses estimates, shares fall

-(Reuters) - Intel Corp (INTC.O) missed analysts’ estimates for its closely watched data center business for the second quarter on Thursday, overshadowing strong results and sending its shares down 3 percent in extended trading.
+(Reuters) - Intel Corp (INTC.O) missed analysts’ estimates for its closely watched data center business on Thursday as it faced stiff competition from rival Advanced Micro Devices Inc (AMD.O), sending its shares down 3 percent in extended trading.

-Revenue from its higher-margin data center business rose 26.9 percent to $5.55 billion in the quarter, while analysts were expecting revenue of $5.63 billion, according to financial and data analytics firm FactSet.
+Revenue from Intel’s higher-margin data center business rose 26.9 percent to $5.55 billion in the second quarter, but analysts had been expecting revenue of $5.63 billion, according to financial and data analytics firm FactSet.

-The results come as rival Advanced Micro Devices Inc (AMD.O) gains ground with its new chips for servers.
-AMD beat estimates for quarterly profit and revenue on Wednesday, powered by its EPYC server processors.
+AMD, which has been gaining ground over its larger rival with its new server chips, beat estimates for quarterly profit and revenue on Wednesday, powered by its EPYC server processors.

 Intel forecast current-quarter revenue of $18.1 billion, plus or minus $500 million, and adjusted earnings of $1.15 per share, plus or minus 5 cents.